-The school/setting recognises that when a child has a social worker, that is an indicator that she/he may be more vulnerable to harm than other children as well as facing barriers to educational attainment in relation to attendance, learning, behaviour and poor mental health issues.
+The school recognises that when a child has a social worker, that is an indicator that they may be more vulnerable to harm than other children as well as facing barriers to educational attainment in relation to attendance, learning, behaviour and poor mental health issues.

-The school/setting will take those issues and needs into account when making plans to support children who have a social worker.
+The school will take those issues and needs into account when making plans to support children who have a social worker.